Henda Ducados: Youth and education

-In the 1980s, Henda Ducados moved to Chicago and enrolled at Loyola University, where she earned a bachelor's degree in economics in 1992.
+In the 1980s, Henda Ducados moved to Chicago.
+She enrolled at Loyola University, where she earned a bachelor's degree in economics in 1992.

 Advocate of microcredit in Angola

 During her studies at Loyola University, Ducados became interested in the principles of microcredit developed by Grameen Bank, which had become successful in Bangladesh.
-She decided to move to Angola in 1992, where she learned Portuguese and led a microcredit pilot project for an NGO there before receiving a scholarship to learn more about the principles of microcredit on-site in Bangladesh.
+She decided to move to Angola in 1992, where she learned Portuguese and led a microcredit pilot project for an NGO there.
+She received a scholarship to learn more about the principles of microcredit on-site in Bangladesh.

 In 1998, she founded the Rede Mulher (Women's Network) in Angola, an exchange and networking platform for women using microfinancing techniques.

-At the same time, she deepened her studies in economics and development with a focus on microcredits as part of a Masters at the Institute for Development Studies at the University of Sussex, which she graduated in 1998.
-To this she added a degree (MPhil) in "Gender and Development" at the London School of Economics and Political Science in 2001, with her paper titled "Women in War-Torn Societies: A Study of Households in Luanda's Peri-Urban Areas."
+At the same time, she deepened her studies in economics and development with a focus on microcredits as part of a Masters at the Institute for Development Studies at the University of Sussex.
+She graduated in 1998.
+To this she added a degree (MPhil) in "Gender and Development" at the London School of Economics and Political Science in 2001.
+Her final paper was entitled "Women in War-Torn Societies: A Study of Households in Luanda's Peri-Urban Areas."